openfaas/docs/docs/architecture/autoscaling.md

 You can use the faas-idler which is available with [OpenFaaS PRO](https://openfaas.com/support). `faas-idler` allows some basic presents to be configured and then monitors the built-in Prometheus metrics on a regular basis to determine if a function should be scaled to zero.
 Only functions with a label of `com.openfaas.scale.zero=true` are scaled to zero, all others are ignored.
 Functions are scaled to zero through the OpenFaaS REST API.

-To have it make actual changes to the functions, update the `dryRun` mode to "false".
+If you wish to only observe which functions would have been scaled down - pass the "-read-only" flag, or set this via the helm chart.

 #### 2) OpenFaaS REST API